fhoedemakers/PicoSystem_InfoNes/README.md

 picotool load foo.nes -t bin -o 0x10080000
 ```

+##Screen Resolution
+The original Nintendo Entertainment System has a resolution of 256x240 pixels.
+The PicoSystem has a resolution of 240x240 pixels.
+Therefore, on the PicoSystem the first and last 8 Pixels of each horizontal line are not visible.

 ## Credits
 InfoNes is programmed by [Jay Kumogata](https://github.com/jay-kumogata/InfoNES) and ported for DVI output to the Raspberry PI Pico by [Shuichi Takano](https://github.com/shuichitakano/pico-infones).
 I used the port of Shuichi Takano as a starting point for this project.